dripdontkillmyvibe/wi-charge/README.md

 3. (Optional) add `OPENAI_MODEL` to override the default model (`gpt-4o`).
 4. (Optional) add `TOKEN_PARAM` to control which token limit parameter is sent (`max_tokens` or `max_completion_tokens`, defaults to `max_tokens`).
 5. (Optional) Enable the **Drive API** in **Services** to allow PDF extraction.
 6. Create a Drive folder named **ReferencePDFs** and place up to five PDF files you want included as reference material.
+If this folder is missing, the script logs `ReferencePDFs folder not found` and skips loading reference PDFs.
 7. Save the project and reload the spreadsheet.

 ## Usage